mrahhal/mr-scroll/README.md

 ## Packages

-We have a [core package](./packages/core) that does the heavy lifting, but you'll probably want to use a framework wrapper from below:
+- [Core](./packages/core): The core package.
+This does the heavy lifting.
 - [Angular](./packages/angular): The wrapper package in Angular.

+Can't find your framework?
+This means we don't have a wrapper for it just yet.
+Feel free to suggest/contribute one.

 We also have extra support packages:

 - [css-theming](./packages/css-theming): A support package for styling the scrollbar according to the active theme when using [css-theming](https://github.com/mrahhal/css-theming).

-Can't find your framework?
-This means we don't have a wrapper for it yet.
-Feel free to suggest/contribute one.

 ## Samples